-Base Currency: the Euro (EUR); Business Day: Every day when the following are open for business: US Federal banks; and the New York Stock Exchange; and With the exception of: Easter Monday, May 1st, the weekday prior to and following Christmas Day as observed by the New York Stock Exchange; and any such other days as the Board of Directors may from time to time determine; Dealing Day / Non-Dealing D ay: Dealing Day means a Business Day, except where English banks or exchanges are expected not to be open for business.
-A list outlining the expected Non-Dealing Days for the Fund throughout the year is available in the Investor Notices and Policies section at wellington.com .
-In the event that an unexpected Non-Dealing Day is called for the Fund, this list will be updated as soon as reasonably practicable on an ad-hoc basis and specific communications will be made in advance, where possible, to affected Shareholders on wellington.com , or via email Dealing Deadline: The deadline for subscription, conversion and redemption orders to be received by the Transfer Agent will be as follows: Dealing Deadline (day)Dealing Deadline (time)Dealing Day3:00 pm CET (Luxembourg time) Settlement Date: For payment of Shares subscribed for, this means: Settlement Date (day) Two Business Days following the relevant Dealing Day (T+2)
+Base Currency: the Euro (EUR);

+- US Federal banks; and - the New York Stock Exchange; and

+- Easter Monday, May 1st, the weekday prior to and following Christmas Day as observed by the New York Stock Exchange; and - o any such other days as the Board of Directors may from time to time determine;

+Dealing Day / Non-Dealing Day: Dealing Day means a Business Day, except where English banks or exchanges are expected not to be open for business.

+A list outlining the expected Non-Dealing Days for the Fund throughout the year is available in the Investor Notices and Policies section at wellington.com.

+In the event that an unexpected Non-Dealing Day is called for the Fund, this list will be updated as soon as reasonably practicable on an ad-hoc basis and specific communications will be made in advance, where possible, to affected Shareholders on wellington.com, or via email

+The deadline for subscription, conversion and redemption orders to be received by the Transfer Agent will be as follows:

+Dealing Deadline (day) Dealing Deadline (time)

+Dealing Day 3:00 pm CET (Luxembourg

+time)

+Settlement Date (day) Settlement date (time)

+Two Business Days following 4:00 pm (New York time)

+the relevant Dealing Day

+(T+2)